IgorFurman/IgorFurman/README.md

 <h1 align="center">I'm Igor Furman</h1>
-<h3 align="left">I'm a front-end developer who is passionate about creating efficient, user-friendly interfaces with modern technologies like React.js, Redux, JavaScript (ES6), and CSS3/HTML5.
-I like the challenges associated with implementing new functionalities into my applications.
+<p align="left">I'm a front-end developer who is passionate about creating efficient, user-friendly interfaces with modern technologies like <b>React.js, Redux, JavaScript (ES6), and CSS3/HTML5.</b>I like the challenges associated with implementing new functionalities into my applications.
 I'm continuously learning and keeping up with the latest trends in web development to deliver the best possible solutions.
-I'm dedicated to continuous learning and staying updated with the latest trends in web development, aiming to deliver cutting-edge solutions.</h3>
+I'm dedicated to continuous learning and staying updated with the latest trends in web development, aiming to deliver cutting-edge solutions.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=igorfurman&label=Profile%20views&color=0e75b6&style=flat" alt="igorfurman" /> </p>

-- 🔭 I’m currently working on **Improving performance of PlanYourTrip and BigCloud projects**
+- 🔭 I’m currently working on - **Improving performance of PlanYourTrip and BigCloud projects**

-- 🌱 I’m currently learning **Further deepening my knowledge in React.js.**
+- 🌱 I’m currently learning  - **Further deepening my knowledge in React.js.**

-- 👯 I’m looking to **Junior/Internship front-end developer role.**
+- 👯 I’m looking to - **Junior/Internship front-end developer role.**

-- 👨‍💻 All of my projects are available <a href="https://github.com/IgorFurman?tab=repositories" target="blank"> here </a>
+- 👨‍💻 All of my projects are available - **<a href="https://github.com/IgorFurman?tab=repositories" target="blank">Here</a>**

 - 💬 Ask me about **React**